Men called Him Master/Teacher

-We are born-again after the image of God (genesis).
-We lost all spiritual power by sin.
+We are made after the image of God (genesis).
+We lost all divine properties in the fall of man.
 But by the Blood and Spirit of Christ we are forgiven, justified, become bornagain and placed into His image again!
 As through Adam we lost it all, the second Adam (Jesus) restores it All.
 Through Jesus, God expressed life in Human form: Healing, restoring all people that were in His reach.
 Since we are in the Father we have the rights of sons and daughters; we have power to forgive; power over the seen and unseen; power over demonic dominions and sicknesses.
 God does not change.
 He is the same.
 Yesterday, today and forevermore.
 He cannot lie.
 So Marc 16:17-18 comes to pass.
 The first church knew the secret of divine life given by Jesus.
 Thus our lifes and teaching should be the same.

 62 "I am that I am.
 All power has been given unto Me, you will see the Son of Man sitting at the right hand of Power."